MahtaFetrat/Persian-Informal-Text-Detector/README.md

 The `threshold` keyword argument is crucial as it indicates how strict the detector should be.
 It determines the number of informal Persian indicators, such as informal words and verbs, required to classify a text as informal.

 A lower threshold is suitable for smaller text files, while a higher threshold is more appropriate for larger files where some formal sentences might exist but the text should still be marked as informal if it contain a significant number of informal indicators.
 A threshold of 1 means that a text is considered informal if it contains at least one informal word or verb.

+## Contribution
+If you come across any issues or have ideas for improvements, please don't hesitate to let us know by opening an issue or sending a pull request.
+Thank you for using Persian Informal Text Detector!